DebolaOkuns/API_ingestion/README.md

-# API_ingestion
+# API Ingestion to a Lakehouse
-API Data Ingestion To Fabric Lakehouse
+Lagos Weather API Data Ingestion To Microsoft Fabric Lakehouse from an API source point